PelleWhitebear/Multi-Modal-Data-Management/landing_zone/README.md

 - Primary bucket: `landing-zone`
 - Temporal sub-bucket: `temporal_landing`
   - Temporary stores new raw data inputs as they get loaded incrementally.
+We also keep backup files, created during the data loading that will get deleted when the final JSON files get moved to the persistent landing zone.
 - Persistent sub-bucket: `persistent_landing`
   - Persistently archives all raw data inputs following preset naming conventions and classifications awaiting further processing.